 Some of these factors that determine grandparent visitation include:

-If you’re looking to sue for visitation so you can receive grandparent visitation rights, you need an attorney experienced in family law to help fight for your rights.
+If you’re looking to sue for visitation to receive grandparent visitation rights, you need an attorney experienced in family law to help fight for your rights.

 In California, several people can file a wrongful death lawsuit against the responsible party.
 However, certain individuals have priority over others.